Official Meex emails

 Urgent threats or asks for payment via gift cards or cryptocurrency.

-Attachments you didn’t expect (especially executable files) or links that don’t clearly point to meex.co or meex.email.
+Attachments you didn’t expect (especially executable files) or links that don’t clearly point to meex.co.

 Spoofed display names that don’t match the actual email address.